-A mortgage where your monthly payments only cover the loan’s interest.
-The full amount borrowed still needs to be paid at the end of the mortgage term.
-A repayment plan needs to be in place to pay this capital off, like an endowment, a stocks and shares ISA or pension plan.
-If there is a shortfall, you are still liable to repay all the capital at the end.
+Your monthly payments only cover the loan’s interest.
+You’ll still need to pay the full amount at the end of the mortgage term.
+So you’ll have to get a repayment plan in place to pay off the capital.
+This can be an endowment, a stocks and shares ISA or pension plan.
+And if there’s a shortfall, you’ll have to repay all the capital at the end.

-The total interest you will pay over the life of the mortgage will be greater than a repayment mortgage and you may face a higher risk of negative equity, because the mortgage balance is not reducing.
+The total interest you’ll pay over the life of the mortgage will be greater than a repayment mortgage.
+And you may face a higher risk of negative equity, because the mortgage balance is not reducing.

 What is a repayment mortgage?

-A mortgage where your monthly payments cover the interest on the loan and part of the capital.
-Over time, your capital balance reduces.
-At the end of the term you’ll have paid your mortgage off, if all your repayments are made.
+Your monthly payments cover the interest on the loan and part of the capital.
+Over time, your capital balance will get lower.
+And at the end of the term, you’ll have paid off your mortgage (if you made all your repayments).

 Does it cost me to change to a repayment mortgage?

 We don’t charge a fee.
-But your payments to your mortgage will increase.
+But your payments to your mortgage will be higher.

 Can I have a combination of repayment types?